-The Company recorded income tax provisions of \$25,393 and \$75,453 for the three month and nine month periods ended September 30, 2018, respectively, and \$27,367 and \$81,802 for the three month and nine month periods ended September 30, 2017, respectively, representing effective tax rates of 18.8%, 14.7%, 18.8% and 17.3%, respectively.
-The difference between the U.S. federal statutory rate of 21.0% and 35.0% for 2018 and 2017, respectively, and the effective tax rates reflected above principally relates to (i) Lazard Group primarily operating as a limited liability company in the U.S., (ii) change in the valuation allowance affecting the provision for income taxes, (iii) taxes payable to foreign jurisdictions, (iv) excess net tax benefit for share-based incentive compensation, and (v) U.S. state and local taxes, which are incremental to the U.S. federal statutory tax rate.
+The Company recorded income tax provisions of \$29,956 and \$105,684 for the three month and nine month periods ended September 30, 2018, respectively, and \$32,742 and \$124,109 for the three month and nine month periods ended September 30, 2017, respectively, representing effective tax rates of 21.6%, 20.2%, 22.7% and 26.6%, respectively.
+The difference between the U.S. federal statutory rate of 21.0% and 35.0% for 2018 and 2017, respectively, and the effective tax rates reflected above principally relates to (i) taxes payable to foreign jurisdictions that are not offset against U.S. income taxes, (ii) foreign source income (loss) not subject to U.S. income taxes (including interest on intercompany financings), (iii) change in the U.S. federal valuation allowance affecting the provision for income taxes, (iv) excess net tax benefit for share-based incentive compensation, and (v) U.S. state and local taxes, which are incremental to the U.S. federal statutory tax rate.

 On January 1, 2017, the Company adopted new accounting guidance on share-based incentive compensation.
-As a result of the adoption of this new guidance, the Company recognized excess tax benefits of \$14,093 and \$2,047 from the vesting of share-based incentive compensation in the provision for income taxes in the condensed consolidated statements of operations for the nine month periods ended September 30, 2018 and 2017, respectively.
-The Company also recorded deferred tax assets of \$4,945, net of a valuation allowance of \$12,090, as of January 1, 2017, for previously unrecognized excess tax benefits (including tax benefits from dividends or dividend equivalents) on share-based incentive compensation, with an offsetting adjustment to retained earnings.
+As a result of the adoption of this new guidance, the Company recognized excess tax benefits of \$32,287 and \$9,053 from the vesting of share-based incentive compensation in the provision for income taxes in the condensed consolidated statements of operations for the nine month periods ended September 30, 2018 and 2017, respectively.
+The Company also recorded deferred tax assets of \$81,544, net of a valuation allowance of \$12,090, as of January 1, 2017, for previously unrecognized excess tax benefits (including tax benefits from dividends or dividend equivalents) on share-based incentive compensation, with an offsetting adjustment to retained earnings.